tfulanchan/kau-docs/docs/486/index.md

 | Product innovation and commercialization | Apple conceiving new products and bringing them to market quickly | prioritize speed-to-market and rewarding creative talent |
 | Infrastructure management | logistics companies like FedEx managing high-volume operational facilities efficiently at scale | pursue economies of scale through standardization to drive down unit costs in high-volume operations.
 While often bundled together historically, these business types have conflicting economics, cultures and competitive requirements. |

+#### Autonomous innovations

+#### Systemic innovations

+Autonomous innovations are those that can be independently pursued without relying on other innovations or actors, such as developing a new turbocharger to increase horsepower.

+Systemic innovations require a series of interdependent and complementary innovations to realize their full benefits, such as Polaroid needing to create a new camera and film technology together.

+Virtual organizations are better suited for pursuing autonomous innovations at the edges of the organization, leveraging external partnerships and alliances.
+However, they face challenges in coordinating systemic innovations that require tighter integration and control across organizational boundaries.

 #### Virtual organization and integrated companies

 Virtual organizations in the network economy are geographically distributed networks of independent entities collaborating remotely through communication technologies.
 They concentrate on core competencies while outsourcing non-core activities, relying heavily on trust and flexibility to rapidly adapt to changing conditions.
 Extensive use of IT enables seamless coordination and information sharing across these fluid virtual structures.